AI-Empower/Empower/CASE_STUDY-1/README.md

 4. Document all prompt examples, model configurations, and experimental protocols for reproducibility.

 ### Research Questions

-- **RQ1:** How do Zero-Shot Reasoning, Chain-of-Thought, and Decomposed Prompting techniques differ in accuracy across GSM8K arithmetic, Symbolic (Coin Flip), and Commonsense (CSQA) reasoning tasks?
-- **RQ2:** How do the coherence and relevance outcomes of GPT-3, GPT-4, and Claude differ when applying the Zero-Shot Reasoning, Chain-of-Thought, and Decomposed Prompting techniques?
+- **RQ1:** How do the accuracy levels of GPT-3, GPT-4, and Claude differ across the GSM8K arithmetic and Commonsense (CommaQA) reasoning tasks when using Zero-Shot Reasoning, Chain-of-Thought, and Decomposed Prompting techniques?

-- **Additional Questions we’re going to try if we can…**
+- **RQ2:** In the context of the GSM8K arithmetic tasks, which prompting technique results in the most logically consistent answers across GPT-3, GPT-4, and Claude?

-  - **RQ3:** How does the Chain-of-Thought prompting technique influence the multi-step reasoning capabilities of GPT-3, GPT-4, and Claude compared to standard prompting?
+- **RQ3:** For the Commonsense (CommaQA) reasoning tasks, which prompting technique leads to answers that most accurately address the posed questions for GPT-3, GPT-4, and Claude?

-  - **RQ4:** Does the Decomposed Prompting technique enhance the performance of LLMs like GPT-3 and Claude in complex reasoning tasks compared to Chain-of-Thought prompting?
-  - **RQ5:** To what extent does the Zero-Shot-CoT approach improve the zero-shot reasoning abilities of GPT-3 and GPT-4 across diverse tasks?
+- **RQ4:** How do slight variations in input prompts (rephrasing, specificity changes, and ordering alterations) impact the consistency of responses from GPT-3, GPT-4, and Claude across both datasets?

+- **RQ5:** What specific types of errors are most prevalent for each model across the GSM8K and CommaQA datasets?
+How might these errors impact the practical application of these models in real-world reasoning tasks?

 ### Framework
 This comparative cumulative case study will evaluate three modular prompting techniques on established reasoning tasks across three large language models.
 The evolution of techniques will be summarized prior to the comparative assessment.
 Both quantitative metrics and qualitative analyses will be used to gather insights.